Find a Qualified Attorney Near You

 - Products made from plant or animal materials

-If you are bringing cash or monetary instruments above $10,000, it is likewise mandatory to declare them.
-The U.S. Customs and Border Protection has declaration forms where you must honestly declare items you bring into the country.
+Here’s another international travel tip: If you are bringing cash or monetary instruments above $10,000, it is likewise mandatory to declare them.
+CBP has declaration forms where you must honestly declare items you bring into the country.

 Contradicting Your Documents

 Upon arrival in the U.S., you will go through U.S. customs before entering.
 Before you approach the counter, remove your hat or scarves that could obscure your face.
-Also, do NOT use your mobile phones at the counter.
+Also, do not use your mobile phones at the counter.
 Using mobile devices is often strictly prohibited in this area.
-Do not take photographs anywhere near the Customs and Border Protection area.
+Do not take photographs anywhere near the CBP area.

 Even after having all your U.S. visas and documentation, the CBP officer will decide if you can enter the United States.
 The following are some potential questions that CBP officers may ask when you arrive at the U.S. port of entry.

 How long do you plan to stay in the United States?
 At the port of entry, immigration officers often ask how long you plan to stay in the United States.
 This question is usually asked of those with temporary or nonimmigrant visas.
-It is crucial NOT to stay longer than the time stamped on your passport or I-94 document.
+It is crucial that you don’t stay longer than the time stamped on your passport or I-94 document.

 Baggage Searches